emqx/eip/active/0036-support-environment-variable-emqx-security-profile.md

   existing administrator-level API behavior is preserved.
 * Management API induced subscribe/publish behavior when `check_acl` is omitted: it defaults to `false` in `legacy` and `true` in `hardened`.
+* password hashing behavior in `legacy` and `hardened` profiles, including legacy compatibility, hardened rejection of insecure configurations, and hardened secure defaults.

 Include integration tests to verify environment-variable-driven behavior in real startup flows.